ecommerce business

 For example, you are likely to get a better interest rate when borrowing from friends or family.
 You also may not incur the same penalties for late payment as with a bank or credit card.
 If you don’t have to secure the loan, you can keep your assets in the clear.
 Additionally, if the lender doesn’t report your payments to a credit reporting agency, late payments won’t negatively impact your credit score.

 That said, for many business owners, this type of lending is not ideal.
 Any issue you may have when repaying a loan from an acquaintance can put the relationship in jeopardy.
-If your business fails, you would also be hurting the finances of someone you know, perhaps even love.
+If your business fails, you would also be hurting the finances of someone you know.
 Even with a successful business, this type of loan will generally not improve your credit score or allow you to borrow money at a more favorable rate in the future.

 Get a Business Partner